rash/bot-detection/README.md

  - Input Analysis

 # User Agents
 A user agent is a header sent by the client to the server that allows the server to identify specific attributes about the client that sent the request.
-Some bots do not attempt to spoof this header, allowing for a simple detection vector.
+Some bots do not attempt to spoof this header and instead outright identify themselves, allowing for a simple detection vector.

 ### Pros